thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 $ ./iks-scripts/show-urls.sh
 ```

-Now we using the **‘web-api/v1/getmultiple‘** endpoint from CURL and from the web-app.
+Now we use the **‘web-api/v1/getmultiple‘** endpoint from CURL and from the web-app.

 The sequence diagram below shows a simplified view how the **‘Authors’** REST API is used to get all articles in a JSON format.